jacum/akka-sensors/README.md

  - implementation-specific ForkJoinPool and ThreadPool stats (gauges)
  - thread states, as seen from JMX ThreadInfo (histogram, updated once in X seconds)
  - active worker threads (histogram, updated on each runnable)

+### Thread watcher
+- thread watcher, keeping eye on threads running suspiciously long, and reporting their stacktraces - to help you find blocking code quickly

 ### Basic actor stats
  - number of actors (gauge)